-Only when you can be extremely pliable and soft can you be extremely hard and strong. — Zen Proverb
+"Only when you can be extremely pliable and soft can you be extremely hard and strong." — Zen Proverb

-I’m not always that flexible, you know?
+Between us, I’m not always a flexible trader, you know?

 Of course, that’s what I strive for, and it’s always a work in progress.
 But when I’m not being flexible, I can feel it: I feel frustrated, disappointed, irritated; my mind starts to feel rigid.
 I do not want things to be the way they are.
 I want them to be my way.

 If you notice what happens when you’re telling yourself a story about what’s happening, you’ll see that you are at the center of it all.

-Here’s an example.
+Here’s an example:

 With the ‘Me show’ airing in your mind, the response is frustration, despair, disbelief, anger… quite possibly disgust.